Chisholm Trail: Route

 In Texas, hundreds of feeder trails headed north and joined the main cattle trails.
 In the early 1840s, most cattle were driven up the Shawnee Trail.
 The Chisholm Trail was previously used by Indian hunting and raiding parties; the trail crossed into Indian Territory (present-day west-central Oklahoma) near Red River Station and entered Kansas near Caldwell.
 Through Oklahoma, the route of U.S. Highway 81 follows the Chisholm Trail through present-day towns of El Reno, Duncan, Chickasha, and Enid.

 Historians generally consider the starting point of the Chisholm Trail to be either Donna or San Antonio.
 From 1867 to 1871, the trail ended in Abilene, Kansas, but as railroads were incrementally built southward, the end of the trail moved to other cities.
+Alternate routes to other cowtowns on the railroad offered less congestion and shorter routes.
+Ellsworth, Kansas began to see an influx of cattle on the "Ellsworth Trail" or "Cox's Trail" in 1872 as it was a little closer than Abilene.

 The end of the trail moved to Newton and soon afterward to Wichita.
 From 1883 to 1887, the end of the trail was at Caldwell.